LGBT activists call for global end to electric shocks, pills to 'cure' gay people

 He said legalization of same-sex marriage, which has become a major rallying point for LGBT activists, is important but can distract from problems such as conversion therapy.

-Australia saw mass celebrations after voting in favor of same-sex marriage this week and is set to become the 26th nation to legalize gay unions if the bill passes.
+Australia saw mass celebrations after voting in favour of same-sex marriage this week and is set to become the 26th nation to legalize gay unions if the bill passes.

 “Marriage equality is being used as this ultimate marker of LGBTI rights, but for many individuals it’s still about being able to live, and having the will to live,” Powell said.